-In a time during which everyone is building kingdoms and starting businesses by age three, it’s a little difficult to show potential employers that we can really kill it if they would just give us a chance.
+In a time during which everyone is building kingdoms and starting businesses by age three, it’s a little difficult to show potential employers that we can kill it if they just give us a chance.
 If you’re one of the lucky employed ones, you probably want to show your bosses and co-workers that you are the best they’ve got.

 22. Active Listening

 Don’t just “smile and wave”—work to process that information you’re hearing.
-Active listening requires focusing and responding to the speaker, thereby confirming that you understand what they’re saying.
+Active listening requires focusing and responding to the speaker, confirming that you understand what they’re saying.
 If you don’t understand, that’s okay too!
 Asking questions shows that you’re listening.

 21. Keeping your Cool

 A hotheaded employee is just as confusing/frightening/uncomfortable as the volatile guy at a party kicking over a lamp because someone dropped a chip on the floor.
 Don’t be that guy; don’t kick over a light.

 Don’t shoot down an idea or task right away.
 Take some time to consider the benefits, and perhaps try it out.
 It will show that you can adapt to change and embrace new ideas.

 19. Ability to Influence Others